surviv-underclock/shot-timing/README.md

 - require shot at time zero: `yes`/`no`
 - switch delay 1, switch delay 2
 - mag size 1, mag size 2
-- maximum slow penalty duration (0 for desync/overclock, infinity for maxfiring)
+- maximum slow penalty duration (0 for noslow, infinity for maxfiring)
 - fire delay 1, fire delay 2 (not needed if maximum slow penalty duration is 0)

+`time from first to last shot` resembles desync with `require shot at time zero` and underclock ("hard overclock") without.

+`maximum time between adjacent shots` resembles what is described as "soft overclock" in the outdated terminology.

 ## Algorithms
 ### Minimize `time from first to last shot`